 At the beginning of the school year, we know it’s all about herding cats and teaching procedures.
-Those procedures include how to use our school supplies.
-Those school supply procedures are the idea behind our Back To School Research Project!
-Since our research projects are a key part of our curriculum I love that we jump right into research projects at the beginning of the year to set the expectations for school supplies and for how our research projects will work.
+Those back-to-school procedures include how to use our school supplies.
+Those school supply procedures are the idea behind our School Supply Research Project!
+Since our TKS research projects are a vital part of our curriculum, I love that we jump right into research projects at the beginning of the year to set the expectations for school supplies and how our research projects will work.

 School Supplies Anchor Charts

 For each of our school supplies, we create an anchor chart.
 Before or right after our first time using each school supply, we create an anchor about what the supply can and cannot do!
 The students share the do’s and don’ts of each of the supplies so they have ownership in the procedures!
 This is key to a successful classroom: students must be allowed to take ownership of their classroom!
 They must have a voice in setting procedures and expectations.
 I tell my students that it is not MY classroom but OUR classroom.
 And it’s not MY stuff but OUR stuff!
 This ownership means we have more respect for our stuff!
 And we have less damage to our supplies!

 Note: we’ve had people ask why we don’t use “should” and “should not” on the anchor charts.
 Here’s why: can and can not set very explicit definite boundaries.
 Setting these boundaries is key to success.
 We don’t want to suggest our students do a procedure or routine, we want them to know that is an expectation.
 So we use can and can not to set high expectations.